 - 4.12.
-The Council's approach to Information & Communication Technology (ICT) is set out in the ICT Future Operating Model agreed by Policy Committee in June 2020.
-A broader Digital Strategy is in preparation for approval in early 2021/22. - 4.13.
+The Council's approach to Information & Communication Technology (ICT) is set out in the ICT Future Operating Model agreed by Policy Committee in June 2020 and its broader Digital Transformation Strategy was agreed by the Policy Committee in July 2021. - 4.13.
 Both for financial reasons and in order to provide more responsive services in line with customer expectations the Council has adopted a large-scale transformation programme.
 Much of this transformation is underpinned by new digital infrastructure in order to facilitate new ways of working.
 The Covid-19 pandemic has both illustrated the importance of this approach and accelerated the pace of change. - 4.14.
 ICT needs to be agile, responsive and reliable, but at the same time secure.
 The rapidly evolving ICT market provides a range of options which will need careful consideration to strike the right balance in meeting these requirements.
-However, there is a clear trend towards solutions being provided on an as used basis which is likely to mean that the Council will require a smaller asset base in this area of activity.
+However, there is a clear trend towards solutions being provided on an as used basis which may mean that the Council will require a smaller asset base in this area of activity.
 This may require some funding adjustments from capital to revenue to support this changed environment.
+However, given the capitalisable costs associated with the acquisition and implementation of the solutions satisfying the transformation strategy, the effect of this trend is likely to be a medium-long term rather than short term one.